Focus on Economic Data: U.S. Real GDP Growth, April 28, 2011

 "The Bureau emphasized that the first-quarter advance estimate released today is based on source data that are incomplete or subject to further revision by the source agency.
 The "second" estimate for the first quarter, based on more complete data, will be released on May 26, 2011."
 Remember, the BEA issues three real GDP reports each quarter, each based on new and more complete data.
 This is the first estimate for Q1 of 2011.
 The average revision from the advance estimate to the third estimate (two months later), has been 0.6 percentage point.

 Real GDP growth can also vary greatly from quarter to quarter during a year.
 In 2010, for instance, the economy grew at a 3.7 percent rate in Q1 and just 1.7 percent in Q2.
 The growth rate grew to 2.6 percent in Q3 and 3.1 percent in Q4.
-For the full year of 2010, real GDP grew at an annual rate of 2.9 percent.
+For the full year, real GDP grew at an annual rate of 2.9 percent.

 Figure 1, below, shows the U.S. quarterly real GDP growth rates from 1999 through Q1 of 2011.
 Note the real GDP negative growth in 2008 and the first half of 2009.
 This is the period that looks like the traditional definition of a recession.
 The Bureau of Economic Research identified the end of the recession as June, 2009, but did not do so until September 2010.